typelevel/cats-effect/site/src/main/tut/datatypes/resource.md

 r.use { case (a, b) => IO(println(s"Using $a and $b")) }.unsafeRunSync
 ```

-If using an AutoCloseable create a resource without the need of dealing with close
+If using an AutoCloseable create a resource without the need to specify how to close.

 ### Example